hellcattc/state-of-eastern-gwent/README.md

 # State of Eastern Gwent

-Now you can check out the latest masterpiece decks from the Chinese masters of the game in a matter of clicks.
+Now you can check out the latest masterpiece decks from the Chinese masters of the game in a few of clicks.

 # Building